Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Can Celery Kill Guinea Pigs?

-Yes, celery can kill your guinea pig if you are feeding your pet with large amounts of celery and too frequently.
+Definitely.
+Celery can kill your guinea pig if you’re feeding your pet large amounts too frequently.

 The high oxalic acid in celery causes serious health issues in guinea pigs that may be lethal.